Autoimmune Diseases May Be on the Rise – Here's What Doctors Want You to Know

-Autoimmune disorders occur when the immune system mistakes healthy cells for a foreign invader and goes on the defence.
+Autoimmune disorders occur when the immune system mistakes healthy cells for a foreign invader and goes on the defense.
 The symptoms this can cause range from mild to severe, and they often ebb and flow, which is one reason autoimmune illnesses are difficult to diagnose.
-During "flares" or "flare-ups," a person's symptoms are at their worst.
-It's also common to have periods of remission when symptoms either improve or disappear entirely.
-Living with a chronic illness impacts every aspect of your life, which is something I've experienced firsthand.
+During “flares” or “flare-ups,” a person’s symptoms are at their worst.
+It’s also common to have periods of remission when symptoms either improve or disappear entirely.
+Living with a chronic illness impacts every aspect of your life, which is something I’ve experienced firsthand.
 After five years and countless visits to doctors and specialists, I was diagnosed with lupus in 2017.

 By then, I’d already made significant changes to my personal life and my career.
 I began freelancing because the flexible hours allow me to strike while the iron’s hot and get my work done when I’m feeling my best.
 Before I received my diagnosis and began a rigorous treatment plan that has significantly improved my symptoms, my exhaustion was so severe that simply putting on makeup and doing my hair required a Herculean effort.
 Every time I texted a friend to cancel plans I felt guilty, isolated, and afraid that they’d simply give up on me and stop reaching out.
 It took a toll on my mental health and the situation exacerbated the symptoms of my PTSD and anxiety disorder.